Temporal Cliques Admit Sparse Spanners: Recursing or Sparsifying

 \section{Recursing or Sparsifying}

-After applying the fireworks technique, one is left with a residual instance (or spanner) made of all the edges between emitters $X^-$ and collectors $X^+$, together with all the edges corresponding to the arcs of ${\cal T}^-$ and ${\cal T}^+$, these edges being denoted $S^-$ and $S^+$ for simplicity.
-As we will see, the algorithm may recurse several times due to dismountability, thus it is worth mentioning that variables $\G$ and $V$ refer to the instance of the current recursion.
-The algorithm considers two cases, depending on the outcome of the fireworks procedure.
-Either $X^- \cup X^+ \ne V$ (Case~1) or $X^- \cup X^+ = V$ (Case~2).
+After applying the fireworks technique, one is left with a residual instance (a spanner of the input clique $\G$ on vertices $V$) made of all the edges between emitters $X^-$ and collectors $X^+$, together with all the edges corresponding to the arcs of ${\cal T}^-$ and ${\cal T}^+$, these edges being denoted $S^-$ and $S^+$.
+Depending on the properties of this residual instance, the algorithm may dismount it (and recurse on a subset of vertices), or it may continue to sparsify it using different techniques.
+The global algorithm is summarized in \cref{fig:global_algorithm}.
+To simplify the notation in the following, we use variables $\G$ and $V$ to refer to the residual instance in the current step of the recursion.